DAA (direct acting antiviral) – new hepatitis C drugs that work directly against the hepatitis C virus (HCV).

 diagnosis – identifying the cause of an illness.

 DNA – an abbreviation for the scientific word for genes and genetic material.
 It is the abbreviation for deoxyribonucleic acid.
 See RNA.

-DOT (directly observed therapy) – where a nurse or other healthcare worker sees you take your medicine.
+DOT (directly observed therapy) – where a nurse or other healthcare worker observes or supervises someone take medicine.

 dronabinol – medicine made from the active ingredient in marijuana.
 Dronabinol is approved in the US but is no longer available in the UK.

 drug resistant (HIV) – HIV that is harder to treat because of genetic changes.